When are you entitled to paid leave?

 • 5 working days to prepare for and take the final examination, the matriculation examination or the graduation examination,

-• 10 working days for the preparation and defence of a graduation thesis, bachelor’s thesis, diploma thesis, dissertation or written thesis which culminates studies in a lifelong learning programme run by a university,
+• 10 working days for the preparation and defence of a graduation thesis, bachelor’s thesis, diploma thesis, dissertation or written thesis which culminates studies in a lifelong learning programme run by a higher education institution,

 • 40 working days to prepare for and take the state final examination, the state rigorosum examination in medicine, veterinary medicine and hygiene and the state doctoral examination.